One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Method

 \subsection{Jump: Symbol Resolution}

-Language servers resolve the definition of a Python symbol through a deterministic static analysis pipeline that approximates Python’s runtime name-binding semantics.
-Given a symbol occurrence \( s \) at source location \( \ell \), Pyright computes a resolution mapping
+Language servers resolve the definition of a symbol via a deterministic static analysis pipeline that approximates runtime name-binding semantics.
+Given a symbol occurrence \( s \) at source location \( \ell \), the resolution process computes a mapping from the source location to the definition location:

-where each pair \( (f_i, p_i) \) denotes a file path and a source position corresponding to a valid definition site of \( s \).
-In practice, we use \texttt{file\_path} and \texttt{symbol} to resolve \(\ell\).
-If we have multiple symbols with the same name exist in the same code snippet, we additionally parse an \texttt{index} to the tool, which allows for accurate resolution of \(\ell\).
+where each pair \( (f_i, p_i) \) denotes a file path and source position corresponding to a valid definition of \( s \).
+In practice, we provide \texttt{file\_path} and \texttt{symbol} to locate \( \ell \); when multiple symbols share the same name within a snippet, an additional \texttt{index} is used to disambiguate the targets.

-\paragraph{Syntactic Analysis} In this process, the source file is parsed into an abstract syntax tree (AST).
-The syntactic role of \( s \) (e.g., name, attribute access, or call expression) determines the subsequent resolution strategy.
-For attribute expressions \( a.b \), Pyright treats \( a \) as a receiver expression whose type must be inferred prior to member lookup.

-\paragraph{Lexical Scope Resolution} For a name symbol \( x \), candidate definitions are searched along a scope chain:
+\paragraph{Syntactic and Scope Analysis} The source file is first parsed into an abstract syntax tree (AST).
+The syntactic role of \( s \) (e.g., name or attribute access) determines the resolution strategy.
+For name symbols, candidate definitions are searched along the lexical scope chain